 Austria - National Coalition (Allianz für Digitale Skills und Berufe)

-Austria’s National Coalition (“Allianz für digitale Skills und Berufe“in German) was launched in October 2020 in midst of the COVID 19 crisis.
+Austria’s National Coalition (“Allianz für Digitale Skills und Berufe“ in German) was launched in October 2020 in midst of the COVID 19 crisis.

-The Austrian National Coalition is currently led by the Austrian Federal Ministry of Digital and Economic Affairs and supported by fit4internet, a non-partisan and independent association with government support who is also a member of the European Digital Skills and Jobs Coalition.
+The Austrian National Coalition is currently led by the Austrian Federal Ministry of Finance and supported by fit4internet, a non-partisan and independent association with government support who is also a member of the European Digital Skills and Jobs Coalition.
 Their objective is to enable the competent use of digital technologies and ensuring broad participation of the entire society in digitalisation. fit4internet works in close cooperation with companies, institutions and organisations and functions as a platform that has committed itself to improving digital competences in Austria.

 Community-led event - Outcome paper